The Ipcress File (film): Sound

 John Barry, who had worked on all of the Bond films up to this time, composed the music score for the soundtrack.
 As opposed to the electric guitar which carried the melody in the "James Bond Theme", Barry made prominent use of a cimbalom.

 The complex electronic sound effect of the brain-washing process was conceived by sound engineer Norman Wanstall and created by the BBC Radiophonic Workshop.

 Reception

 When the film premiered at the Leicester Square Theatre in London on 18 March 1965, the film critic for The Times had mixed feelings about it.
 While enjoying the first part of the film, and generally praising Michael Caine, the critic found the second half bewildering to the extent that the characters "cease to be pleasantly mystifying and become just irritatingly obscure."
-A review in Variety was largely positive, describing the film as "anti-Bond" for its unglamorous depiction of espionage, and praising Caine's understated performance but criticizing the sometimes "arty-crafty" camera work.
+A review in Variety was largely positive, describing the film as "anti-Bond" for its unglamorous depiction of espionage, and praising Caine's understated performance but criticising the sometimes "arty-crafty" camera work.

+Legacy

-Subsequently, the film has come to be recognized as a classic.
+Subsequently, the film has come to be recognised as a classic.
 The Ipcress File is included on the British Film Institute's BFI 100, a list of 100 of the best British films of the 20th century, at No. 59.
-The review website Rotten Tomatoes sampled 31 critics resulting in an aggregate rating of 98%.
+The review website Rotten Tomatoes sampled 31 critics resulting in an aggregate rating of 97% "Fresh".

-The film won the BAFTA Award for Best British Film, and Ken Adam won the award for 'Best British Art Direction, Colour'.

-Screenwriters Bill Canaway and James Doran received a 1966 Edgar Award from the Mystery Writers of America for Best Foreign Film Screenplay.
+Filmink wrote "the movie was famous for being "anti-Bond", which it was to a degree: it was still about a sexy agent who beds women, has sophistication (he's a cook), outsmarts the bad guys and is cocky to his superiors – but he wears glasses, is unapologetically working class, and has to fill out forms and deal with bureaucracy."